google/xls/docs_src/dslx_reference.md

 Note: both the `if` and `else` are *required* to be present, as with the `?:` operator, unlike a C++ `if` statement.
-This is because it is an *expression* that *produces* a result value, not a *statement* that causes a mutating effect.
+This is because it is an *expression* that must always *produce* a result value, not a *statement* that causes a mutating effect.

 Furthermore, you can have multiple branches via `else if`: